What is scheduling?

 It’s important to include those in your schedule so you have 100% accurate availability information.
 For example, you schedule someone’s vacation 3 months in advance.
 Chances are you’ll forget about it in the next couple of weeks.
 But, you won’t be able to schedule this person on a project in that period because the slot is taken.

 You’ll need to create all the events you want to track in the schedule.
-Go to your organization settings and find Events section on the left.
+Go to your organization settings and find Scheduling.

-Click on the + button to add a new event.
 An event can either be paid (sick leave, vacation…) or unpaid (sabbatical, unpaid leave…).
-By “paid” here we mean - does the company pay the person for that particular time.
+By “paid” here we mean - does the company pay the person for that time-off.

-Put down on the list of events everything that’s relevant for your company’s schedule.
+Put down everything that’s relevant for your company’s schedule on that list.
 Paid events automatically get “timetracked” so that all your cost reports are correct.

 How is this going to reflect on time tracking?